jgillick/genesis-forge/README.md

 # Genesis Forge

-A robotics RL training frameworks for Genesis inspired by Isaac Lab and Gymnasium.
+Genesis Forge is a powerful robotics reinforcement learning framework using the [Genesis](https://genesis-world.readthedocs.io/en/latest/) physics simulator.
+It provides a flexible and modular architecture to get your robot up and running quickly with less boilerplate work.

-The goal of Genesis Forge is to give developers the tools they need to get training quickly, with less of the boilerplate setup.
+## RL Robotics What?

-Genesis Forge is a modular framework, made up of managers and wrappers, each dedicated to specific areas of your robotics training program.
+Today, modern robots learn to balance, walk, and manipulate objects using AI/[Reinforcement Learning](https://huggingface.co/learn/deep-rl-course/en/unit1/what-is-rl) algorithms.
+You simply create a program that defines a task and provides feedback on the robot's performance — much like training a dog with treats and commands.
+Genesis Forge is a framework that makes this very easy to do, with [documentation](https://genesis-forge.readthedocs.io/en/latest/guide/index.html) and [examples](https://github.com/jgillick/genesis-forge/tree/main/examples) to get you started.

-Features:
+## Features:

 - 🦿 Action manager - Control your joints and actuators, within limits and with domain randomization
-- 🏆 Reward/Termination managers - Simple and extensible reward/termination setup with automatic logging
+- 🏆 Reward/Termination managers - Simple and extensible reward/termination handling with automatic logging
-- ↪️ Command managers - Generates random command values with debug visualization
+- ↪️ Command managers - Commands your robot with debug visualization
-- 🏔️ Terrain manager - Randomize locations across terrains and curriculum-based placement
+- 🏔️ Terrain manager - Helpful terrain utilities and curriculums
 - 💥 Contact manager - Comprehensive contact/collision detection and reward/termination functions
 - 🎬 Video Wrapper - Automatically records videos at regular intervals during training
 - 🕹️ Gamepad interface - Control trained policies directly with a physical gamepad controller.